 The Management of Information Systems major at Grace College is designed to meet the needs of students who wish to pursue careers that utilize technology skills within an organizational setting.
-This double major integrates technology skills with business administration concepts.
+This major integrates technology skills with business administration concepts.

-This double major provides numerous opportunities within an organizational setting.
+This major provides numerous opportunities within an organizational setting.
 Careers can include networking, systems analysis, computer programming, web development, desktop support, database administration, systems administration, and systems management.
 Important skills include communication, problem solving, and critical thinking.
 This program integrates technology and business, creating a well-rounded graduate who is ready to make a contribution in either information systems or business administration.

 Examples of courses in this major: